ilpop/organic_shop/README.md

 - User authentication:
   - Users can sign up with an email and generate a password.
-  - For the demo user can also login with email user@gmail.com and password [userUser].
+  - For the demo, user can also login with email user@gmail.com and password [userUser].
-  - For demonstration purposes all the users can edit and create prooducts, but changes won't be saved in the database.
+  - For demo purposes all the users can edit, delete and create products but the changes won't be saved in the database.
 - Product Management:
   - Admin user can add, update, and delete products from the Firebase database.
   - Products have title, price, category and image URL.